 The Hypnagogic state can be recognised by a “loosening of ego boundaries … openness, sensitivity, internalisation-subjectification of the physical & mental environment” – all characteristics frequently described by participants in her interactive art in the interviews conducted immediately afterwards.

-She is currently Artist in residence in the University of Greenwich for Department of Psychology in the UK.
 Her research includes training with Dr Stephen Laberge from The Lucidity Institute in Hawaii & Dr Keith Hearne in London the UK pioneer responsible for detecting Lucid Dreaming in the sleep laboratory.
 Her work traces the convergence of tools, inventions & ideas from early Neuroscience with those of ‘The Beats’ in Paris – such as the Theta-wave inducing flickering Dreamachine and the symbiont mind of author William Burroughs & artist Brion Gysin.
 She has connected several times in Deal, Kent with the original photographer of this era Harold Chapman (now in his nineties) for further research.
+She was Artist in residence in the University of Greenwich for the Department of Psychology in the UK from 2016-2019.

 Her installations take the form of sensory environments, that enable participants to access new ways of experiencing & perceiving.
 These works often involve the real-time monitoring of the participants own brainwaves & use other forms of biofeedback such as heart rate, performatively using techniques from neuroscience, hypnosis & meditation, to control & create interactive experiences using sound and video.